intel/neural-compressor/docs/source/api-documentation/component.rst

-component(experiemental API, deprecated in 2.0)
+Component(experiemental API, deprecated in 2.0)
 #################################################

 The component API information is available: